msstateACosby/cowboyTelemetry/antenna.md

 # Antenna / Radio Module
-While the antenna obviously isn't a piece of code to work, it would still be a good idea to keep a written record of our thoughts.
+While the antenna obviously isn't a piece of code to work on, it would still be a good idea to keep a written record of our thoughts.

 ## Questions
 We have some questions for Dr. Green about antenna design listed here.
 Some background clarification will be listed below.